-That’s what the creators of the U.S. Roadmap for Material Handling & Logistics – an 18 month, industry-wide project – set out to discover.
+What is the future of logistics?
+Creators of the U.S. Roadmap for Material Handling & Logistics – an 18-month, industry-wide project – set out to discover the future of logistics.
 More than 100 industry thought-leaders were asked a series of questions about how the supply chain industry should be preparing for the future.
 (Specifically in 2025, which – not to startle anyone – is only 10 years away.)

 All participants attended a series of roundtable events where they were asked the (very) open-ended question: “What do you see now and in the future?”
 Overall, most discussions addressed the need to adapt to paradigm shifts in the industry while being more efficient, cost-effective, and collaborative.

 - Despite the power and opportunity associated with technology, people were still the priority.
-Participants hope that workforce demographics will expand to become more diverse and suggest putting more effort and resources towards recruiting efforts.
+Participants hope that workforce demographics will expand to become more diverse and suggest putting more effort and resources into recruiting efforts.

 - According to a report by Forrester Research, e-commerce will continue to grow at an estimated 9% compounded annual rate.
-The report also estimates that by 2015, all shipments will be trackable in real-time, from the moment an order has been placed to moment it’s delivered.
+The report also estimates that by 2015, all shipments will be trackable in real-time, from the moment an order has been placed to the moment it’s delivered.

 - Collaboration will find its place in the competitive marketplace as more companies decide to work together and share assets in an effort to increase efficiency and reduce costs.

 - According to the Roadmap, delivering personal products at “mass-production prices” will be the industry’s pinnacle achievement – and what consumers will expect – in 2025.

 - In response to a growing urbanization trend (currently, more than 50% of the world’s population lives in densely populated urban zones), companies will need to provide a greater variety of products in smaller quantities.
 In order to rise to the challenge, the Roadmap suggests that by 2025, the United States’ 15 most populous cities should open a shared self-service parcel delivery kiosk network that multiple retailers could share, meeting the increasing demand for home delivery.

 - Warehouses and logistics operations will adopt new wearable technology like Google Glass.